aws/aws-fpga/sdk/management/fpga_image_tools/README.md

    * A DBDF is simply an acronym for Domain:Bus:Device.Function (also see PF).

 * **Q: What is a PF?**
    * A PF refers to a PCI Physical Function that is exposed by the FPGA hardware.
-For example, it is accessable by user-space programs via the sysfs filesystem in the path `/sys/bus/pci/devices/Domain:Bus:Device.Function`.
+For example, it is accessible by a user-space programs via the sysfs filesystem in the path `/sys/bus/pci/devices/Domain:Bus:Device.Function`.
 The `Domain:Bus:Device.Function` syntax is the same as returned from `lspci` program output.
 Examples: **FPGA application PF** `0000:00:17.0`, **FPGA management PF** `0000:00:17.1`.

 * **Q: What is a BAR?**
    * A PCI Base Address Register (BAR) specifies the memory region where FPGA memory space may be accessed by an external entity (like the instance CPU or other FPGAs).
 Multiple BARs may be supported by a given PCI device.
 In this FAQ section (also see PF), BAR0 from a device may be accessed (for example) by opening and memory mapping the resource0 sysfs file in the path `/sys/bus/pci/devices/Domain:Bus:Device.Function/resource0`.
 Once BAR0 has been memory mapped, the BAR0 registers may be accessed through a pointer to the memory mapped region (refer to the open and mmap system calls).